 I took a deep breath.
 “Don’t make assumptions, you don’t know me.
 I don’t have a problem with what I am.
 Or, I wouldn’t if I could control my, er, blaidd benywaidd.
 But I can’t.
 It scares me that I don’t know what happens to me during transformation.
 I black out.
 I can’t initiate the change, I can’t turn back by will.
 It makes me weak and vulnerable.
 You can’t call this ‘harmony’ of my two parts.”

 Jack leaned forward.
-“I can help you go through it the next time and every time after that.
-As long as you need me.
+“I can help you.
 You’ll have memories, you’ll be able to connect time.
 You have to learn how to control the change.
 It’s easy and natural.”

 “For you.
 You are not a half wizard.”